Literature, Language, and the Classroom Essays for Promodini Varma

-With essays on William Butler Yeats and Arthur Conan Doyle, E.M.
+With essays on William Butler Yeats, Arthur Conan Doyle, E.M.
 Forster, D.H.
 Lawrence, and Rudyard Kipling, the volume presents fresh insights on familiar canonical ground.
-It discusses English language teaching and classroom pedagogy and provides grounded appraisals of teaching and translating for multilingual classroom audiences given the demands of employability and the hierarchical dynamics of educational institutions.
+It discusses ELT and classroom pedagogy and provides grounded appraisals of teaching and translating for multilingual classroom audiences given the demands of employability and the hierarchical dynamics of educational institutions.
 An interview on feminist pedagogy and theatre and an essay on urban nostalgia and redevelopment act as pertinent outliers, reflecting the ongoing transition to more multi-sited and interdisciplinary research and praxis.

 An engaging read on some of the most pressing concerns in the field, this book will be of great interest to scholars and researchers of literature and literary criticism, English language studies, and education.